NWTC/InflowWind/Source/README_TODO.txt

 2014.08.31  started
-2014.10.03  updated
+2014.10.06  updated

 Stuff working on right now:
--- Input file checking/storing
+-- ValidateInput routines
+-- ProcessInput routines
+-- Calls to modules Init routines

 -- OutList setup and functionality (including the mapping of the points to some pointlist appended to the end of the list handed in)
 -- Output of OutList to glue code
 -- Summary file (Init only?)